PhD and Postgraduate Research

 Note that occasionally studentships are tied to a specific project.
 In these cases, candidates should follow the application instructions provided on the project advert.

-All applicants for postgraduate study in the Department of Mathematics and Statistics need to complete an online application via the University Postgraduate Admissions Portal.
+All applicants for postgraduate study in the School of Mathematical Sciences need to complete an online application via the University Postgraduate Admissions Portal.

 Once you have created an account at our Postgraduate Admissions Portal you will be able to fill in your personal details, background and upload supporting documentation.